 This page is a work in progress.

-November 2015: Federal Council calls on Federal Government to join the Open Government Partnership (OGP).
+November 2015: Federal Council (Bundesrat) calls on Federal Government to join the Open Government Partnership (OGP).

 April 2016: French-German ministerial council declaration affirms Germany's intention to join OGP.